Police and Fire Pension Calculator

 Device limits reset automatically on your subscription anniversary:

-• Individual Subscriptions: All device registrations are cleared, allowing you to register 3 new devices
+• Individual Subscriptions: All device registrations are automatically cleared (reset to 0/3), allowing you to register 3 new devices

 You'll receive a notification when your limits reset, and you can immediately register new devices or make changes.